-The Company had an accumulated deficit of \$52.2 million as of June 30, 2016 and negative cash flows from operating activities and expects to continue to incur losses for the next several years.
+The Company had an accumulated deficit of \$63.6 million as of September 30, 2016 and negative cash flows from operating activities and expects to continue to incur losses for the next several years.
 On March 22, 2016, the Company completed the Merger which provided \$28.0 million in net cash (see Note 4).
-In addition, prior to the closing of the Merger, the Company received \$33.5 million in cash from the issuance of common stock issued to third parties and existing stockholders (see Note 8).
-Management believes that the currently available resources, including the funds obtained will provide sufficient funds to enable the Company to meet its operating plan through at least December 31, 2016.
-However if the Company's anticipated operating results are not achieved in future periods, management believes that planned expenditures may need to be reduced in order to extend the time period over which the then-available resources would be able to fund the Company's operations.
+In addition, prior to the closing of the Merger, the Company received approximately \$33.5 million in cash from the issuance of common stock issued to third parties and existing stockholders (see Note 8).
+On August 23, 2016, the Company completed an underwritten public offering of 1,250,000 shares of its Common Stock at a price to the public of \$16.00 per share, totaling \$20.0 million gross proceeds, before deducting underwriting discounts and commissions and estimated offering expenses totaling approximately \$1.8 million.
+Management believes that the currently available resources will be sufficient to fund its operations for approximately the next 12 months.
+However, if the Company's anticipated operating results are not achieved in future periods, management believes that planned expenditures may need to be reduced in order to extend the time period over which the then-available resources would be able to fund the Company's operations.
+The Company may consider to raise additional capital through the issuance of additional equity and potentially through borrowings.